This test is called the Washington English Language Proficiency Assessment Annual Test or WELPA.

 Districts provide a piece of lined paper for pre-writing to students in

-grades 2 – 12 and for taking notes for Listening items.
+grades 2 – 12.
 Proctors return the scratch paper inside student booklets to the

 School Assessment Coordinator, who will remove and shred the scratch paper before